platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 ##########################
 # Web configuration

-# The configuration of the application when it is exposed to the web.
+# The configuration of the application when it's exposed to the web.
 web:
     upstream:
         socket_family: unix